Skip to main content

 How Is This Site Operated?

-We try to keep the baseball stats on these pages up to date daily, but please understand that this site is a sideline at a pretty busy place of business.
-That also means that we may not be able to respond individually to all e-mail…but be assured that we will read it all!
-As a rule, updating will happen around 5:30 a.m.
-Pacific Time (8:30 a.m.
-Eastern Time), but that is not guaranteed.
+As a rule, updating will happen sometime around 8:00 a.m.
+Pacific (11:00 a.m.
+Eastern); but that is not guaranteed.
 Our software creates and posts the updates automatically, but those procedures can fail if there is some sort of defect in the raw data we begin with, and we may not discover and be able to repair such failures till later in the day, if at all.
-(As part of our recent site upgrade, we switched raw-data sourcing to Baseball-Reference.com, a much more reliable source, so such problems should now range from very few to none.)
+(Our raw-data comes from Baseball-Reference.com, whom we recommend as a resource and further recommend that you sign up for their “Stathead” premium service.)
 Check the “through games of” notice on each of our data pages to be sure of what you’re seeing.
-(If the software detects bad raw data, it leaves the previous day’s pages in place.)
+(If the software detects any data problems, it leaves the previous day’s pages in place.)

-Even after years of operation, this entire site is always under development; indeed, it has just (late 2020) undergone a major overhaul.
-Just as with the old beat writers’ observation, “You come out to the ballyard every day for twenty years, and every day you see something you never saw before”, so with this site; the only constant is change.
-And if you miss something you would like to see, or see something you would as soon miss, please…let us know.
-There is a simple click-on “email us” link atop every page of this site to make it easy for you.
+Even after decades of operation, this entire site is always under development.
+Just as with the old beat writers’ observation, “You come out to the ballyard every day for twenty years, and every day you see something you never saw before,” so with this site; the only constant is change.
+And if you miss something you would like to see, or see something you would as soon miss, please…let us know: use that “email us” page-top link.
 Take some time, explore the site, then send us your thoughts.
 And, again, thank you both for visiting here and for any feedback.

 One other thing: all pages on this web site have been third-party verified as being 100% fully and strictly compliant with the latest official written HTML and CSS standards.
+You can verify that with the click-ons at the bottom of this (and every) page.

 Return to the page top. ↑